vfleaking/PTST/README.md

 # PTST
-Code for safety test in "Keeping LLMs Aligned After Fine-tuning: The Crucial Role of Prompt Templates" (https://arxiv.org/abs/2402.18540)
+Code for the safety test in "Keeping LLMs Aligned After Fine-tuning: The Crucial Role of Prompt Templates" (https://arxiv.org/abs/2402.18540)

 ## Inference Code